leon-paul-hart/Fantasy-Zoo-Manager/Planning/BriefAnalysis.md

 * ~~Enclosures can hold creatures.~~
 * ~~Enclosures can remove creatures.~~
 * ~~Enclosures can count the creatures it contains.~~
-* Enclosures can add creatures.
 * Enclosures can check if it is full.
-* Enclosures can remove creatures.
 * Enclosures can transfer creatures to a different enclosure.

 ## SHOULD have.